jnlanahan/portfolio-website/replit.md

 - Dark mode support

 ## Recent Changes
+- **January 2025**: Restructured site navigation and home page
+  - Moved personal introduction and skills section to dedicated About page (/about)
+  - Created new Home page (/) with navigation tiles to all sections
+  - Updated navigation bar to include separate Home and About links
+  - Home page now focuses on site navigation rather than personal content
+  - About page contains personal introduction, skills (Front-End/Back-End), and social links
+  - Updated routing structure to reflect new page organization
 - **January 2025**: Implemented AI Content Polisher with anti-AI-detection measures
   - Created comprehensive OpenAI-powered content analysis system
   - Added real-time writing suggestions and style improvements